secretGeek/til/sql_server/Log_Message_During_LongRunning_Proc.md

 You can even use this form of messaging inside TRY/CATCH statements because:

 > TRY/CATCH in SQL will only catch errors with severity > 10, so using RAISERROR in this way won't jump into your CATCH statement.

+You cannot use it inside functions, as functions prohibit side effects.
+(You can't use `print` either)